+Noncompliance with Special Condition ns/MAG Reference to MAG /Special Condition

-Findings to be raised with the equivalent Part 145 paragraph Reference to Part 145
+Findings to be raised with the equivalent nt Part 145 paragraph Reference to Part 145

 Signatures Date of Signatures:

-SIS TEAM ( EASA/AA) FAA Coordinator:
+SIS TEAM (EASA/AA) FAA Coordinator:

 Name: Name:

 Signature: Signature:

 Name:

 Signature:

-Signature by the FAA Coordinator only means.
-It does not constitute agreement with finding his report.
+NOTE: Signature by the FAA Coordinator only means they have read the report.
+It does not constitute agreement with findings and comments raised in this report.

-Appendix 3 EASA Visit Report FSO (SIS Form 10)
+Appendix 3 EASA Visit Report FSDO (SIS Form 10)